walles/riff/README.md

 ... to make git show refined diffs by default.

 # TODO
-* Think about whether we should remove bundler binstubs from Git
 * Make sure we can:
   * test dirty sources
   * not package dirty sources